Ormiston Shelfield Community Academy

 Ormiston Shelfield Community Academy is a secondary school with academy status located in the Metropolitan Borough of Walsall, West Midlands, England.
-The place is sponsored by Ormiston Academies Trust under the current leadership of Mr Riley.
+The place is sponsored by Ormiston Academies Trust under the current leadership of Mrs Michaela Elaine Riley-Turnbull.
+She has taken on the trusted leadership role of head teacher as Mr Stuart Turnbull suddenly left to join the empire of Only Fans with his son, Leandra.